MaraMincho/SwiftEventShooter/README.md

-# SwiftErrorArchiver
+# SwiftEventShotter

-SwiftErrorArchiver is focused on transmitting errors that occur on the client-side via platforms such as Discord or Slack.
+SwiftEventShotter is focused on transmitting errors that occur on the client-side via platforms such as Discord or Slack.
 The features are designed for personal apps or applications with a small user base in the early stages.
 It offers a simple way to design and view platform-specific logging objects or messages.
 Currently, Discord and Slack are supported.